Esscrypt/histori-docs/docs/archive-node-info/intro.md

 - **401 Unauthorized**: Returned if the projectId is missing or invalid.
 - **403 Forbidden**: Returned if the projectId cannot use this product.
 - **429 Too Many Requests**: Returned if the rate limit is exceeded.

+---

 ## Troubleshooting Tips
-Ensure the `projectId` query parameter is included and correctly set.
+1. Ensure the `projectId` query parameter is included and correctly set.
+Replace `projectId` with your actual Project ID.
+You can get it from the [Histori Dashboard](https://histori.xyz/dashboard).
-Double-check the format of the JSON-RPC request payload.
+2. Double-check the format of the JSON-RPC request payload.

 ## 6. Rate Limits
 Histori's archival RPC node may enforce rate limits to prevent abuse.
 If you receive a `429 Too Many Requests` response, you may need to reduce the frequency of your requests or contact support for higher rate limits.
+If the underlying RPC provider is rate limiting you, you can use `random=true` query parameter.

 ## 7. Additional Resources
 - (Ethereum JSON-RPC Methods)[https://ethereum.org/en/developers/docs/apis/json-rpc/]